 At home, you can check for external hemorrhoids by looking for swellings near your anus.
 If you have internal hemorrhoids, you may notice bright red blood on the toilet paper after going to the bathroom.

-It is important to note that some other conditions, such as anal fissures and polyps, can also cause symptoms similar to hemorrhoids.
+It is important to note that some other conditions, such as polyps and anal fissures, can also cause symptoms similar to hemorrhoids.
 So it is best to see your doctor for a proper way to get your hemorrhoids diagnosed.

 Do hemorrhoids in females go away?